 University of Oklahoma – Norman, OK 73019

 The simplicity, fuel flexibility, and lower operational cost of large Integral Reciprocating Compressors (IRCs) have rendered them as ideal candidates for various applications, including gas gathering, gas transmission, and gas processing.
 However, the operation of IRCs over a variety of applications and power ranges is limited due to the challenge of meeting regulatory emission standards.
 Exploration and production companies or compressor rental fleet providers typically purchase high horsepower IRCs for the early stage of well production.
 As production declines or gas prices fluctuate, companies need to operate the compression system under varying operating conditions, in order to accommodate load and speed.
 However, the majority of IRCs are designed to work optimally only at their rated load and speed due to their simple two-stroke working principle.
 In partial load scenarios (e.g. 0-80% rated power), the unburned hydrocarbon emissions including methane increase dramatically.
 The development of this technology will provide improved, low-cost retrofit kits for reducing emissions and improving the performance of IRCs.

-This project demonstrates the application of smart devices that can be integrated with old and new assets to provide a low-cost, field installable retrofit alternative that will reduce emissions and enhance performance of reciprocating compressors.
+This project demonstrates the application of smart devices that can be integrated with old and new assets to provide a low-cost, field-installable retrofit alternative that will reduce emissions and enhance the performance of reciprocating compressors.
 The proposed approach is expected to be desirable for a variety of large industrial integral compressors used in the natural gas industry and provide improved efficiency.
-The system will allow continuous operation to prevent production losses due to down time of the compressor and will provide significant reduction in the operation and maintenance cost mainly by eliminating the need for expensive catalysts with relatively short lifetime.
+The system will allow continuous operation to prevent production losses due to down time of the compressor and will provide a significant reduction in the operation and maintenance costs mainly by eliminating the need for expensive catalysts with a relatively short lifetime.